Encapsulation in PHP

 private

-Properties and methods are accessible only inside the same class.
+Properties and methods are usable only within the same class.

 protected

-Properties and methods are accessible inside the class and its child classes.
+Properties and methods are available within the class and its child class.

 Simple Encapsulation Example in PHP